bgoonz/React-Notes/README.md

       ...enteredExpenseData,
       id: Math.random().toString(),
     };
-    console.log('expense data enriched with id property',expenseData);
+    console.log("expense data enriched with id property", expenseData);
     props.onAddExpense(expenseData);
   };
   //the value for onSaveExpenseData should be a function that is triggered when the user clicks the submit button... we can pass data as an argument to onSaveExpenseDataHandler to pass that data from the child component to the parent component.
   //onSaveExpenseDataHandler is a function that is passed as a value to onSaveExpenseData ... it does not get executed here, hence the absence of ().
 It will be exicuted in the expense form component when the user clicks the submit button. return (
     <div className="new-expense">
       <ExpenseForm onSaveExpenseData={onSaveExpenseDataHandler} />